 Presque Isle Beach Stones (Serpentinite)

-For those interested in this unusual rock's formation, here is a simplification for us non-geo types.

-To begin, peridotite is a dense, coarse-grained igneous rock consisting mostly of the minerals olivine and pyroxene with lesser amounts of chromite, plagioclase and amphibole varying its compositions.
+For those interested in this unusual rock's formation, here is a simplification for us non-geo types: To begin, peridotite is a dense, coarse-grained igneous rock consisting mostly of the minerals olivine and pyroxene with lesser amounts of chromite, plagioclase, and amphibole varying its compositions.

-Peridotite is ultramafic (rock containing less than 45% silica).
+Peridotite is ultramafic, meaning it is a rock that contains less than 45% silica.
 It is high in magnesium, reflecting the high proportions of magnesium-rich olivine, with appreciable iron.

-Peridotite is the dominant rock of the upper part of the Earth's mantle either as solid blocks and fragments, or as crystals accumulated from magmas that formed in the mantle.
+Peridotite is the dominant rock of the upper part of the Earth's mantle either as solid blocks and fragments or as crystals accumulated from magmas that formed in the mantle.

 The unusual veining is more of a mystery because of its intricacy, but I have already explained how this process may occur as with the quartz veining explanation above.
-Anyway, we can all agree, it's complicated!
+Anyway, we can all agree, that it's complicated!

-To review plagioclase minerals; any member of the series of abundant feldspar minerals usually occurring as light-colored, glassy, transparent to translucent, brittle crystals.
+To review plagioclase minerals: Any member of the series of abundant feldspar minerals usually occurring as light-colored, glassy, transparent-to-translucent, brittle crystals.

-To review pyroxene minerals; any member of a large class of rock-forming silicate minerals, usually dark-colored, generally containing calcium, magnesium, and iron and typically occurring as prismatic crystals.
+To review pyroxene minerals: Any member of a large class of rock-forming silicate minerals, usually dark-colored, generally containing calcium, magnesium, and iron, and typically occurring as prismatic crystals.

 Note: Specimens with few visible crystals can easily be confused with basalt, and a microscope would be necessary to distinguish the two.

-Why do the lighter feldspar crystals often appear fuzzy or flat, stick-like in shaped in diabase rock?
+Why do the lighter feldspar crystals often appear fuzzy or flat, stick-like in shape, in diabase rock?
 This is because they crystallized first, forcing the other, darker minerals to squeeze in around them, which distorted the feldspar.
 This is the opposite of what generally happens in rock formation; the dark minerals tend to crystallize first.

 Colors can vary with diabase from gray to black, greenish black, and brown.

-Note: Even though the above pegmatite beach stone sample has large coarse grains, Lake Michigan has ground it down molding it into a round ball demonstrating the powerful tumbling action of the wind, waves and sands of the inland ocean.
+Note: Even though the above pegmatite beach stone sample has large, coarse grains, Lake Michigan has ground it down, molding it into a round ball, demonstrating the powerful tumbling action of the wind, waves, and sands of the inland ocean.

 Conglomerate "Pudding Stones"

-These conglomerate samples are actually man-made cemented together with tar for road construction, however, they find their way into our beaches with the tell-tale polishing from the wind, waves, and sand action!
+These conglomerate samples are actually man-made, cemented together with tar for road construction.
+However, they find their way into our beaches with the telltale polishing from the wind, waves, and sand action.

 Banded Metamorphic Stones

 I've always been attracted to these banded beauties and have fun arranging them in my rock garden.
 The samples directly above and below are metamorphic slate transformed from sedimentary shale, but I haven't yet identified the others further below.
-Feel free to make a recommendation if you think you may know.
+Feel free to make a guess if you think you may know.

 Metamorphic Rock Traits